Giovanni Lapenta (KU Leuven, Belgium)

 - Extracted important information about turbulence, extreme/rare phenomena and hazardous events in the heliosphere, developing also new analysis tools for the AIDApy.

 - Developed a user-friendly platform and a GUI wizard.

 Activity outcome: A PhD Thesis at UNICAL resulting from WP collaborations

 Francesco Valentini (University of Calabria, Italy)

-- Develop python softwares able to provide measurements of fields and particles by means of virtual spacecraft flying through the output data of multi-dimensional simulations of any type (single as well as multi spacecraft configuration will be implemented), collected in AIDAdb.
+- Developed python softwares able to provide measurements of fields and particles by means of virtual spacecraft flying through the output data of multi-dimensional simulations of any type (single as well as multi spacecraft configuration will be implemented), collected in AIDAdb.

-- Comparatively analyze the output of the simulations and the measurements from virtual and real spacecraft (from AIDAdb), in order to support the design and training phase of novel techniques of artificial intelligence (AI) for data analysis and interpretation (AIDApy), aiming at identifying regions of scientific interest, based on time series of fields and particle VDs.
+- Comparatively analyzed the output of the simulations and the measurements from virtual and real spacecraft (from AIDAdb), in order to support the design and training phase of novel techniques of artificial intelligence (AI) for data analysis and interpretation (AIDApy), aiming at identifying regions of scientific interest, based on time series of fields and particle VDs.

 WP6: AIDApy Data Assimilation